Dr Caitlin Vandertop (Caitlin.Vandertop@warwick.ac.uk)

 Literature in Theory (LiT) is designed as the core offering for level 5 students in Q300.
 It builds on the first-year core module Modes of Reading to ensure progression.
 However, LiT aims to examine the very object of study in the students’ undergraduate degree—literature and literary studies.
 Questions about what we study when we say we study literature will be aligned with an examination of topics such as the institutionalisation of literature as a discipline, issues of literary and cultural “value”, literature’s relationship to other fields of cultural production, as well as its place in the wider constitution of humanities in the university today.
 The module will provide a set of concerns common to all students in Q300, thus deepening a sense of intellectual community, as well as fostering a culture of critical thinking.
 Further, it will prepare students to face the challenges confronting the study and practice of humanities today and the crises of the public university globally.

-The module will be delivered as a 1-hour lecture (Mondays at 3 pm) and 1-hour seminar on a weekly basis
+The module will be delivered as a 1-hour lecture (Monday 3-4pm) and 1-hour seminar on a weekly basis

 At present, we plan on delivering the lectures online.
 They will be uploaded each week on the day of the lecture.
 We may be delivering the seminars in some combination of online and face-to-face modes.
 We will communicate our plans with you as the situation evolves over the coming weeks.